+the Authority at the accounting date and of its income and expenditure for the year ended 31st March 2022.

+Date:

-I certify that the Statement of Accounts presented here gives a true and fair view of the financial position of the Authority at the accounting date and of its income and expenditure for the year ended 31st March 2022.
-Date: 6 December 2024 Director of Finance and Resources (Chief Finance Officer) In accordance with regulation 10(3) Accounts and Audit Regulations 2016, the statement of accounts is approved by the Chair of the Audit, Governance and Standards Committee.
+Director of Finance and Resources (Chief Finance Officer)

+In accordance with regulation 10(3) Accounts and Audit Regulations 2016, the statement of accounts is approved by the Chair of the Audit, Governance and Standards Committee.